natereed/old-natereed-gh-pages/_posts/2016-11-01-using-regression-to-predict-player-salaries.md

 *Accuracy: 0.65 (+/- 0.08)*

 Not bad.
-It shows a more realistic score of 0.65.
-Essentially, this is a measure of how well the model performs on new data.
+This score is a measure of how well the model performs on new data.

 Because we include potentially multiple years of data for each player, we have to be concerned about linear relationships among our observations.
 We used GroupKFold to ensure that no player appears in both test and train sets for any fold.
 This prevents over-fitting.
 While our observations within each fold are not linearly independent, the train and test splits remain independent.